seanfisk/personal-chef-repo/config/macos/unautomated.md

 * Karabiner

   This does not start up properly when using the launch agent approach, so we just use native startup support through the app itself.

-* Xerox WorkCenter 5755 Printer Drivers

-  For advanced use of GVSU's printers.